Frequently Asked Questions

 When and how do I register for my classes?

 New students are required to attend Orientation in order to be eligible to register for classes.
-You can not register without having first attended Orientation.
+You cannot register without having first attended Orientation.
 You will meet with a faculty member from the department of your major and together you and he or she will determine your classes.
 After meeting with the faculty member who will be advising you, you will be registered for classes.
-If you are registered in June, a tuition bill will be sent to your home in mid-July.
-If you are registered in July or August and you are an incoming freshman, your tuition bill will be printed for you at Orientation.
-If you are registered in July or August and you are a transfer student, your tuition bill can be picked up in the Cashier’s Office immediately after you have been registered.

 Do I need to take any placement tests?

 All new students will be placed into an English course based on the SAT writing score.
-If you have not taken the SAT you will be asked to take the English placement test on the Sunday of Orientation.
+If you have taken the ACT, you are automatically placed into English 111.
 New students will also be placed by the Math department into a Math course.
 Transfer students who have never taken a college level English course must take our English placement test.
 Please contact the Office of Counseling and Testing at 843-661-1840 to schedule an appointment to take the test.
 The test is not timed and there is a $5.00 fee for the test.

 Can students with disabilities receive special accommodations?